Skip to main content

 • monetization

 The monetization aspect of the game has sparked mixed feelings among players, with concerns about potential future microtransactions and pay-to-win mechanics overshadowing its current lack of such features.
-While some appreciate the absence of microtransactions and the game's skill-based nature, others worry that the introduction of in-game purchases could negatively impact gameplay.
-Overall, players express a desire for better advertising to grow the player base without compromising the game's integrity.
+While some appreciate the game's skill-based nature and absence of microtransactions, others worry that the developers may introduce monetization strategies once a larger player base is established.
+Overall, there is a call for better advertising to attract more players without compromising the game's integrity.

 • “There was a lot of internal discussion about what was appropriate and what was possible in the monetization space.”